christopheradams/plug_rest/README.md

 An Elixir port of Cowboy's REST sub-protocol for Plug applications.

+PlugRest has two main components:

-PlugRest supplements `Plug.Router` with an additional `resource` macro, which matches a URL path with a resource handler module implementing REST semantics via a series of optional callbacks.
+* `PlugRest.Router` - supplements Plug's router with a `resource` macro, which matches a URL path with a Plug module for all HTTP methods
+* `PlugRest.Resource` - defines a behaviour for Plug modules to represent web resources declaratively using multiple callbacks

 PlugRest is perfect for creating well-behaved and semantically correct hypermedia web applications.